hzsai/git_learning/readme.md

 you can guest `HEAD^^^^^...` means ^^^^^... one before the current one.Another easier way is `git reset --hard HEAD~100(n)` back to the 100(n)'s version.

-<3>.Suppose you have been the previous version,How can i go back??????????
+<3>.Suppose you have been the previous version,How can you go back??????????
 Get it!-->`git reflog` to check its 版本号, example below e6c1ec6 HEAD@{0}: reset: moving to e6c1ec6
 420fc57 HEAD@{1}: reset: moving to HEAD^